d-bl/GroundForge/Reversed-engineering-of-patterns.md

 * top right: the matching pattern from the [gallery]
 * bottom right: a flipped version of the stitches on the [main] page also matches

-Snapping to a rectangular grid positions might not help to recognize the corresponding pattern in the gallery.
+Snapping to a rectangular grid might not help to recognize the corresponding pattern in the gallery.
-But in this case it does and we'll get back to snapping later.
+See also the trick with colors on the [Reshape-Patterns] page, we'll get back to snapping further down the page.

 Simplifying stitches might need some out of the box thinking as shown with the Binche snow-flakes under [tiling](#tiling)